forabi/WebCeph/README.md

 yarn run dev
 ```

-This will run a version of the app at http://localhost:8080, the port can be changed by setting the `PORT` environment variable:
+This will run a version of the app [locally on port 8080](http://localhost:8080/), the port can be changed by setting the `PORT` environment variable:

 ```
 PORT=5678 yarn run dev